CENTERVILLE, Ohio (WDTN) – Voters in Centerville will see a school levy on the ballot this November.

 The school district says the levy is important to help Centerville maintain strong academic programs, attract qualified teachers, and maintain its facilities.

-It has been six years since Centerville schools last had a levy on the ballot.Grab the FREE WDTN News App for iPhone or Android.
+It has been six years since Centerville schools last had a levy on the ballot.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.